FlowFuse/website/src/blog/2024/10/announcement-mqtt-broker.md

 You can now use FlowFuse to manage your own MQTT Clients alongside your Node-RED instances, making it easier to build full-stack, event-driven applications within FlowFuse.

+## Use Cases

+* Connect your MQTT enabled PLCs (like Omron N Series, Siemens S7, etc) to your Node-RED instance to open up such possibilities like:
+   * Data collection and analysis, Predictive Maintenance, OEE, Condition Based Monitoring.
+   * Triggering actions like sending Emails or alerting your engineers about an event.
+   * Realtime production monitoring of your facility.
+* Make use of modern IIoT devices on legacy systems by bridging the gap with MQTT.
+* Connect disparate systems together where Node-RED and FlowFuse act as the central hub for data processing and routing.
+This gives you the advantage of transforming data on the fly, applying extra contextual data from other systems, apply routing rules, and much more.

 ## Pricing

 If you're on the Team or Enterprise tiers of FlowFuse Cloud, then you don't have to pay any extra to get started with the MQTT Service.